nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

    - Score 2: Partially correct with significant reasoning gaps
    - Score 1: Incorrect answer or fundamentally flawed reasoning

-3. **Similarity Score (1-5 scale)**: Measures how closely the model's explanation aligns with authoritative legal explanations from the ground truth, where:
+3. **Similarity Score (1-5 scale)**: Measures how closely Court Easy AI's explanation aligns with authoritative legal explanations from the ground truth, where:
    - Score 5: Perfect alignment with authoritative explanation
    - Score 4: Strong alignment with minor stylistic differences
    - Score 3: Moderate alignment with some structural differences